Santa Cruz Museum of Art & History Membership Program

 These estimates gave us an idea of what would could expect during a time of seemingly total uncertainty.
 It also revealed to us the unknown factors that we were dealing with.
 Despite everything, we set a goal of generated $62,699 from our current members from renewing their membership at the same level or upgrading to a higher one.

-We determined New Membership goals informed by data from previous years, combined this with our estimates for renewals and upgrades, and then added the membership revenue derived from creating auto-renewed membership from large donors.
+We determined new Membership goals informed by data from previous years, combined this with our estimates for renewals and upgrades, and then added the membership revenue derived from creating auto-renewed membership from large donors.
 This gave us a success benchmark to evaluate our efforts once the program was implemented.

 Conclusion